 To sign up for a Sober Monitor Training session, click here for open sessions.

-For more information, questions or to schedule a special Sober Monitor Training for your chapter, email SMTrequests@umich.edu
+For more information about SMT or SLT, or to schedule a special Sober Monitor Training or Social Liaison Training for your chapter, email SMTrequests@umich.edu

 Introduction to Motivational Interviewing: Motivational interviewing is a client-centered, directive method for enhancing intrinsic motivation to change by exploring and resolving ambivalence.
 (William Miller and Stephen Rollnick, motivationalinterviewing.org)